Mcfloy/Mcfloy/README.md

 My projects (so far):
 - vault-credentials: WIP but stable for my own usage.
 You can use it as a Rust alternative of Spring Cloud Vault.
 - gde-frontend: Abandonned but was using Angular.
-- yew-spotify: Probably abandonned as the framework (Yew) that I'm using is evolving and I'm waiting for it to rebuild the app in a better way.
+- yew-spotify: Probably abandonned as the framework (Yew) that I'm using is still evolving and I'm waiting for it to rebuild the app in a better way.
 It was also a good reason to use a front-end rust framework.
 - hermes: Never started it as my technical stack wasn't ready yet.
 At the beginning I thought I would use Typescript and now I'll want to use gRPC to make the app.
 The idea of hermes was to create a "reddit/snapchat" app that would allow users to create topics of 60 seconds or 60 minutes, with upvotes and downvotes and automatic removal of content after expired time.
 - subreddit: Abandonned but should work fine.
 - Master-Yies: A participation to the Riot Challenge 2016 that was really cool, the concept was to put your summoner name and having an algorithm guessing which lane you preferred.
 An additional feature was added that would let an algorithm decides which lane you should go based on the summoners in your team.